Itsabrhamzzz/ROSE/examples/README.md

                         stay in place.
                         Score: 0 for `LEFT`/`RIGHT` otherwise -10

+* `obstacles.BUSH`   you must return `actions.RIGHT` or `actions.LEFT` to bypass
+                        the obstacle.
+Any other action will cause you to stay in place.
+                        Score: 0 for `LEFT`/`RIGHT` otherwise -30

 NOTE : If you are driving out of your lane and have a collision with the lane
        owner, you will punished by -10 points and be moved to other free place.